MicrosoftDocs/bing-docs/bing-docs/bing-web-search/quickstarts/rest/csharp.md

 ### Handling contractual rules

-You need to check each result to see if it includes one or more contractual rules.
-Some webpages contain contractual rules as do news articles, entities, and translations.
-Some rules apply to the result as a whole and others apply to a specific field.
-If the rule applies to a specific field, it includes the `targetPropertyName` field, which contains the name of the target field.

-This example, builds a dictionary of the rules that the calling method accesses when it displays the result.
-If the rule applies to the result as a whole, the key `global`.
-Otherwise, the key is the name of the field that the rule targets.
+The `GetRulesByField` method builds a dictionary of the rules that the calling method accesses when it displays the result.
+If the rule applies to the result as a whole, the key is `global`.
+Otherwise, the key is the name of the field that the rule targets (see the `targetPropertyName` field).

 ```csharp
         // Checks if the result includes contractual rules and builds a dictionary of